gaurav-kaushik/delete_tweets/README.md

 - or having a certain number of faves/likes
 - or having a certain number of retweets

+### Setup

+You will need to create a developer account at [developer.twitter.com](https://developer.twitter.com).

+Once you're approved, you can create an app.
+Make sure your app has Read and write permissions, so you can see tweets and also delete them.

+Your app setup should look like this:

+Copy + paste those credentials in the right location in `template.config`.
+You can use this file to run the code.

+If the code errors because of API issues, make sure you have the correct permissions, regenerate your tokens/credentials, and update your config file.

 ### Usage:

 To see what it would look like to delete your tweets, run the code in testing mode (with `-t` flag) and examine the output (default: `deleted_tweets.csv`):